Achronite/mqtt-energenie-ener314rt/README.md

 npm install energenie-ener314rt --save
 ```
 4) Create/edit `config.json` file in the same directory as the install.
-It should contain the following entities:
+It should contain the following entities configured for your environment:
 ```
 {
   "topic_stub": "energenie/",